zBritva/zbritva.github.io/docs/handelbars-visual/step-by-step.md

 where

-* 'x' is 0, we align rectnagle to the left side.
+* 'x' is 0, we align rectangle to the left side.
 * 'y' - vertical position depends on 'Scale X' scale value: '\{\{\{ useScale 'Scale Y' this.Country \}\}\}'.
 Use \{\{\{ \}\}\} to avoid HTML escaping.
 ' this.' - reference to the current context of `each` block
 * 'width' depends sales values, so use 'Scale X' scale to map scale values to SVG coordinates.